keerthik/keerthik.github.io/about/index.md

 ### Tools You Can Use

-* I have lived out of {{ site.abnb }} since 2013
 * I use {{ site.db }} for creative logistics management
 * I use {{ site.az }} for tangible logistics management
+* I lived solely out of {{ site.abnb }} 2013-2015

 ### Geography
 I was born in picturesque Thiruvananthapuram, in south India.
 I grew up in quaint Muscat, Oman.
 I went to college in Boston, then cofounded a company in the Bay Area.

-I have been a digital nomad [December 2013 - current](https://www.google.com/maps/d/u/0/viewer?mid=zQyPQn7ohRmA.kUSGhXjsO2xM) -- I live out of [airbnb](http://www.airbnb.com/c/komanakuttan?s=8) listings around the world and code.
+I was a digital nomad [December 2013 - August 2015](https://www.google.com/maps/d/u/0/viewer?mid=zQyPQn7ohRmA.kUSGhXjsO2xM) -- I lived out of [airbnb](http://www.airbnb.com/c/komanakuttan?s=8) listings around the world while I mostly wrote code.

 # Contact
 I am best reached by email.
 Contact me at